Frank Maznicki

-Francis Stanley "Monk" Maznicki (July 19, 1920 – December 14, 2013) was an American football halfback who played three seasons with the Chicago Bears and Boston Yanks.
+Francis Stanley "Monk" Maznicki (July 19, 1920 – December 14, 2013) was an American professional football halfback who played three seasons with the Chicago Bears and Boston Yanks.
 He played college football at Boston College.

-Personal life
+Early life and college career

 Maznicki was born on July 19, 1920, in West Warwick, Rhode Island.
 He played high school football for West Warwick High School's team and quickly became a stand-out football player.
 He played college football for Boston College and was an All-American running back during his time there.
 His NFL career was interrupted by World War II and he served as a Navy pilot for three years before he returned to the Chicago Bears.
-After he retired from the NFL in 1947 he returned to West Warwick and became a long-time coach for the school's football team.
-He died in West Warwick on December 14, 2013, the year West Warwick won the state championship.

 Professional career

 Chicago Bears

-After a standout career at Boston College, Maznicki was drafted by the Chicago Bears in the 8th round of the 1942 NFL Draft.
+After a standout career at Boston College, Maznicki was drafted by the Chicago Bears in the 8th round of the 1942 NFL draft.
 Maznicki played halfback, defensive back, and placekicker during his time with the Bears.
 In 1942, Maznicki made the Pro Bowl with the Bears and helped lead them to an 11–0 record.
 After he returned from his stint with the Navy, Maznicki returned to the Bears and won the 1946 NFL Championship Game.